davewasthere/davebeer/_posts/2011-11-10-another-summer-down-under.md

 ---
 layout: post
 title:  Another summer down-under
+description: Once again, I head away for my winter migration.
+But for some reason this one feels different
 ---
 Feels like the end of an era now.
 I've just finished a contract at a client site having worked there on and off for the last three and a half years.
 Feels strange to know that I won't be going back.
 (Although I might have said that before - and never say never seems to be a theme with my life)